Ezte27/FluidSimulator/README.md

 ## Acknowledgments

-- Sebastian Lague for the original inspiration and codebase on his YouTube channel(https://www.youtube.com/@SebastianLague).
+- Sebastian Lague for the original inspiration and codebase on his [YouTube channel](https://www.youtube.com/@SebastianLague).
 - The open-source community for valuable tools and libraries.

 Enjoy exploring the fascinating world of fluid dynamics with FluidSimulator!